-34.7.4 A Hybrid Model
+1.7.4 A hybrid model

-In the previous subsections, we provided extensions to the standard fluid model by taking into account the time delay lots encounter owing to the processing of machines.
-We also mentioned the constraints of Eq.
-(34.8) that have to be obeyed.
+In the previous subsections, we provided some extensions to the standard fluid model by taking into account the time delay lots encounter due to the processing of machines.
+We also mentioned the constraints of Equation 1.8 that have to be obeyed.
 These are constraints that we have to take into account when designing a controller for our manufacturing system.
-The way we dealt with these constraints in the previous subsections was by requiring the machines to produce only in case the buffer contents in front of that machine were positive (cf. Eq.
-34.12).

-A way to extend the standard fluid model Eq.
-(34.7) is to think of these constraints in a different way.
-As illustrated in Subsection 34.7.1, when we turn on both machines, immediately lots start coming out of the system.
+The way we dealt with these constraints in the previous subsections was by requiring the machines to produce only in case the buffer contents in front of that machine were positive, cf. Equation 1.12.
+A way to extend the standard fluid model Equation 1.7 is to think of these constraints in a different way.
+As illustrated in subsection 1.7.1, when we turn on both machines, immediately lots start coming out of the system.
 This is an undesirable feature that we would like to avoid.
 In practice, the second machine can only start producing when the first machine has finished a lot.
 Keeping this in mind, why do we allow machine M_2 to start producing as soon as the buffer contents of the buffer in front of it are positive?
 Actually, machine M_2 should only start producing as soon as a whole product has been finished by the machine M_1 .
+In words: machine the resulting system response to an input of $u_0 = 1$ is shown in Figure 1.17.
+Notice that we obtain exactly the same response as in Figure 1.15.